Man on computer

 Supporting others – information and resources

-This page is designed to help anyone working in Herefordshire and Worcestershire access basic information and tools around supporting those struggling with mental health or suicide.
+This guidance is designed to help anyone working in Herefordshire and Worcestershire access basic information and tools around supporting those struggling with mental health or suicide.

 It also highlights resources for you to maintain wellbeing and look after yourself after a difficult conversation.